Nov 11, 2021

 Lead designers and UX experts

-UX/UI designers take an active part in a discovery phase, particularly, in the competitor analysis, audience research and product vision development.
-Pro designers have valuable experience and knowledge of UX/UI best practices and make huge contribution when it comes to understanding users and their goals and creating a winning user experience.
+UX/UI designers take an active part in the discovery phase, particularly, in competitor analysis, audience research, and product vision development.
+Pro designers have valuable experience and knowledge of UX/UI best practices and make huge contributions when it comes to understanding users and their goals and creating a winning user experience.

 Tech lead, senior engineers and architects, CTO